top of page

 Each portrait combines vintage photographs, artifacts, news clippings, digital art, and encaustic wax paint.
 The portraits are 30x40 and are designed to draw the viewer up close to read the artifacts and learn the WASP stories.

-The exhibit is at the Nashville airport (BNA) October 2023- February 2024, then travels to the Palm Springs Air Museum, the US Army Aviation Museum, and the Customs House Museum, and is booking venues into 2025.
+FLY GIRLS is a traveling exhibition touring nationally.
+It has been at the Nashville airport (BNA), Palm Springs Air Museum, the US Army Aviation Museum, and will be at the Customs House Museum in Clarksville, TN starting October 2024, and Monthaven Arts and Cultural Center in October 2025.
+Alison is booking 2025-2026 dates.
 For inquiries, please email Alison.

-LEARN more about the history of the WASP, and the making of the portraits
+LEARN more about the history of the WASP

 BOOK the exhibition